Grilled Chicken Breasts

 5Season you chicken with whatever seasoning you like.
 This could be as easy a little kosher salt and some fresh ground pepper.

 6Place the breast on the hottest part of the grill and don't touch them for about 2 - 3 minutes.
+People always ask us how long to grill chicken.
+The answer has a lot of variables, but the chicken will actually tell you.
 As shown in the photo below, you can actually tell that the chicken breast is cooking through, they will get more and more opaque as they cook.
+Wait until the opaqueness is showing through to the middle of the chicken and then it is time to flip.
 If you try to flip them too quickly, they will stick to the grill.

 1Using tongs, lift each breast, rotate 45 degrees and then place them back on the grill.
 Presentation is half the battle and this will create some impressive grill marks!